ALTIBASE/Documents/Manuals/Altibase_7.2/eng/API User's Manual.md

 In Altibase, the javax.transaction.xa.Xid interface is implemented as the XID class in the Altibase.jdbc.driver package.

-> Note: Altibase.jdbc.driver.XID does not need to be used to make ABXAResource calls.
+> Note: Altibase.jdbc.driver.XID does not need to be used to make AltibaseXAResource calls.
 Any class in which the javax.transaction.xa.Xid interface is implemented can be used for this.

 #### Error Handling